swayamterode/react/4.Talk is Cheap Show Me The Code/Assignment/Assignment.md

 ### Q6: What is Reconciliation in React?

-- `Reconciliation` is a process through which the browser updates it's DOM.
-This is done with the help of `diffing algorithm`.
-Whenever the root elements have different types, React will tear down the old tree and build the new tree from scratch.
+- `Reconciliation` is a process through which the browser updates its DOM.
+This is done with the help of a `diffing algorithm`.
+Whenever the root elements have different types, React will tear down the old tree and build a new tree from scratch.
 When tearing down a tree, old DOM nodes are destroyed.
-- React stores a copy of browser DOM known as virtual DOM.
-The comparisiom is done by `diffing algorithm` between `Virtual DOM` and `Real DOM` it finds out the changed node and updated only the changed part and rest nodes are kept as it is.
+- React stores a copy of browser DOM is known as virtual DOM.
+The comparison is done by `diffing algorithm` between `Virtual DOM` and `Real DOM` it finds out the changed node and updates only the changed part and the rest nodes are kept as it is.
 This comparison is known as _Reconciliation_.

 [read more here 🚀](https://reactjs.org/docs/reconciliation.html)